UC Davis Comprehensive Cancer Center celebrates survivors

 The final survivor's week event is the picnic on Saturday, June 2, from 11 a.m. to 1 p.m.
 The lively celebration includes a BBQ lunch for the first 250 registered participants, information booths for people interested in support groups and community advocacy, and a special hands-on workshop creating circles of survivorship with oncology nurse and healing arts educator, Terri Wolf.
 Crafts and other activities for children also will be available.
 The event this year takes place front of the Facilities Support Services Building at 4800 Second Ave. in Sacramento.

-For more information or to register for any of the events, contact Patti Robinson at 916-734-0823 or firstname.lastname@example.org by May 25.
+For more information or to register for any of the events, contact Patti Robinson at 916-734-0823 or firstname.lastname@example.org.

 UC Davis Comprehensive Cancer Center is the only National Cancer Institute-designated center serving the Central Valley and inland Northern California, a region of more than 6 million people.
 Its specialists provide compassionate, comprehensive care for more than 9,000 adults and children every year, and access to more than 150 clinical trials at any given time.
 Its innovative research program engages more than 280 scientists at UC Davis, Lawrence Livermore National Laboratory and Jackson Laboratory (JAX West), whose scientific partnerships advance discovery of new tools to diagnose and treat cancer.
 Through the Cancer Care Network, UC Davis collaborates with a number of hospitals and clinical centers throughout the Central Valley and Northern California regions to offer the latest cancer care.
 Its community-based outreach and education programs address disparities in cancer outcomes across diverse populations.
 For more information, visit cancer.ucdavis.edu.